hku-ect/UnityOSCToolkit/README.md

-# NEW: Experimental support for Package Manager for Unity 2018.3 and higher
+# NEW: Experimental Package Manager support for Unity 2018.3 and higher
 You can now install this using the built-in package manager.
 You only need to perform the following steps (you need to repeat these steps each time you create a new project):
   * Create your project
   * Find the Packages/Manifest.json file in the root folder of your project